kaushik88/kaushik88.github.io/_posts/2015-10-30-keep-breathing.md

 thumbnail_path: blog/personal/breathing.jpg
 ---

 I've been wanting to improve my Badminton skills for a while now and I finally decided to take private coaching.
-I was really excited about this and had a long list of skills to improve on in the few classes.
-However, I ended up learning something different!
+I was really excited about this and had prepared a long list of skills that I wanted to improve in the few classes.
+However, I ended up learning something different and this blog post is about my learning!

-After watching me play a few rallies, he came to me and said -

-> Kaushik, lots of energy and passion but relax.
+After watching me play a few rallies, he came to me and said - "Kaushik, lots of energy and passion but relax".
 I didn't take it too seriously as I was still focused on the drills for the day.
 About 30 minutes later, after a drill of the *forehand net spin*, he came to me and said -

 > Kaushik, don't forget to enjoy and keep breathing!